Tag /

 News & Publications

-Strength training is a cornerstone of type 2 diabetes care, yet many people find heavy lifting hard to approach or stick with.
-Researchers recently tested whether a modified approach, called blood-flow restriction resistance training, could deliver similar strength and metabolic benefits using much lighter weights.
+• Strength training is a cornerstone of type 2 diabetes care, yet heavy lifting is not feasible for all patients.
+Researchers recently tested whether a modified approach, called blood-flow restriction training (BFRT), could deliver similar strength and metabolic benefits using much lighter weights.

-- Only the BFRT group showed clear improvements in skeletal muscle mitochondrial respiration, which reflects how effectively cells generate energy inside mitochondria, the cell's energy-producing structures.
-Levels of citrate synthase, an enzyme used as a marker of mitochondrial content, also increased only in this group.
+• Only the BFRT group showed clear improvements in skeletal muscle mitochondrial respiration, which reflects how effectively mitochondria generate cellular energy (ATP).
+The activity of citrate synthase, an enzyme used as a marker of mitochondrial content, also increased only in this group.

-- Only the BFRT group improved mitochondrial performance in fat tissue and reduced visceral fat, the fat stored deep in the abdomen around internal organs and strongly linked to insulin resistance and cardiovascular disease risk.
-In contrast, conventional training mainly reduced subcutaneous fat, which lies just under the skin and is generally considered metabolically less harmful than visceral fat.
+• Only the BFRT group improved mitochondrial respiration in fat tissue and reduced visceral fat, the fat stored deep in the abdomen around internal organs and strongly linked to insulin resistance and cardiovascular disease risk.
+In contrast, subcutaneous fat tissue volume decreased only after conventional strength training.
+Subcutaneous fat tissue lies just under the skin and is generally considered metabolically less harmful than visceral fat.

 Restricting blood flow during light exercise creates temporary local oxygen and energy stress, which makes the muscles respond as if they were lifting heavier loads.
-This stress activated proteins such as AMP-activated protein kinase (AMPK) and PGC-1 alpha, key regulators of mitochondrial biogenesis, the process by which cells build new mitochondria.
-The training also increased signals linked to angiogenesis, the formation of new blood vessels, which may enhance oxygen delivery to muscle tissue.
+This stress may help explain the observed increases in AMPK and PGC-1α, key regulatory proteins of mitochondrial biogenesis, the process by which cells build new mitochondria.
+The training also increased signals linked to angiogenesis, the formation of new blood vessels, which may improve oxygen delivery to muscle and contribute to the observed improvements in mitochondrial function.

 The findings suggest that people with type 2 diabetes can achieve important muscle and metabolic benefits without lifting heavy weights.
-Larger studies will be needed to confirm whether this approach is effective and practical for broader clinical populations.
-In this clip, Dr. Brad Schoenfeld describes how blood flow restriction is used, its advantages, and possible drawbacks.
+Larger studies are needed to confirm whether this approach is effective and practical for broader clinical populations.
+In this clip, Dr. Brad Schoenfeld describes how blood flow restriction is used, its advantages, and its possible drawbacks.

 The investigators analyzed data from more than 10,000 U.S. adults and over 11,000 Chinese adults.
 They calculated a grip strength-to-weight ratio by adding the strongest reading from each hand and dividing it by the participant's body weight.
 Participants were grouped into four categories based on this ratio and followed for several years to track deaths.
 Cardiovascular disease was captured at the start of the study through standardized questions about previous medical diagnoses.